Brazilian Nuts FAQ – The Definitive Guide

 As said, Brazilian nuts are beneficial for overall health in numerous ways.
 But, consumption of excessive Brazil nuts can be harmful to the body.

 One should not exceed the intake level of selenium, which is the primary substance in these nuts.

 A single serving of Brazil nuts or selenium should not cross 400-500 µg.
 That’s because the chances of dangerous health conditions are more when you surpass the upper intake limit.

-Some of the side effects of Brazilian nuts, when consumed in higher quantity, are:
+Some of the side effects of Brazilian nuts, when consumed in higher quantities, are:

 - Allergic reactions in the body

 Many people these days experience panic attacks, depression, and anxiety issues.

 Anxiety is one of the common health conditions for people all around the globe.
 To decrease the suffering, people follow bounteous methods, and Brazil nuts are one among them.